whoeverest/nlbcli/README.md

 ## Getting started

 To install just run:

 ```bash
 pip install git+https://github.com/whoeverest/nlbcli.git
 ```

-If the install fails because of write permissions, try using `sudo`.

 Now `nlbcli` should be available as an executable in your shell.
 If using pip w/ `--user` flag, make sure `~/.local/bin` is in `$PATH`

-* Log in: `nlbcli login`
+- Log in: `nlbcli login`
-    * credentials get stored in `~/.nlbcli/credentials`
+  - credentials get stored in `~/.nlbcli/credentials`
-    * sessions expire quite fast, but the tool will automatically log you back in when it detects an expired session.
+  - sessions expire quite fast, but the tool will automatically log you back in when it detects an expired session.
-* List your account IDs: `nlbcli accounts`
+- List your account IDs: `nlbcli accounts`
-* Get account details: `nlbcli accounts --id $ACCOUNT_ID`
+- Get account details: `nlbcli accounts --id $ACCOUNT_ID`

 ## Install in development mode